 The first thing is to identify the problem for the young person and elicit assistance from a helper knowledgeable about the problem.
 Some people with GAD will experience improvements in their anxiety and functioning with supportive cognitive-based counseling.
 Others may require medication.
-Referral to an appropriate enjoy doing or would like to do are made less enjoyable or are avoided because of the worries?
-What if anything do you find makes the worries better - is this for a short or a long time?
+Referral to an appropriate health professional for medical attention could be considered if the GAD is severe and if the functional impairment is extensive.
+For some, merely knowing that they have GAD and receiving supportive counseling may be helpful enough.